mic-p/MultiPurpose-Host-Checker/README.md

 # MultiPurpose-Host-Checker (MPHC)
-*MPHC* is a program for monitor and check your Hosts in a MultiPurpose manner.
+*MPHC* is a program for monitor and Check your Hosts in a Multi Purpose manner.
 *MPHC* helps you to control the behavior and the state of your hosts.
 It's up to you choose what and when *MPHC* will check your hosts.

 *MPHC* programs was developed with a simple rule in mind: user should take no more than 4 (four) minutes to install and use it!